 Once you’ve made your decision, try these steps to address your drinking:

-- Start a drink diary.
-Write down how much you’re drinking, to help you keep track.
-Also keep a note of where you’re drinking, and who you're drinking with.
+- Start a regular drink diary.
+Write down how much alcohol you’re drinking, to help you keep a record.
+Also keep a note of what you’re drinking, and who you're drinking with.
 This will help you to understand your habits.

 - Set yourself a limit, and stick to it.